jnewmar/orbe-procedures/login-procedure.md

 - Active network connection
 - Access to the ORBE login portal
 - Compatible web browser (Chrome, Firefox, Safari, or Edge)
+- Access to the email account registered with your ORBE account (for OTP verification)

 ## Step-by-Step Login Procedure